mamiiblt/command-prompt-py/README.md

 The project was created with "PyCharm Communty Edition 2020.3.4" but Visual Studio Code etc. It is also suitable to develop with IDE's.

+// If you want to get more detailed information about the project, you can check it from the "Issues" tab.

 # If you want to Open (PyCharm);

 1. Open PyCharm